 Content management systems are web-based applications that you can use to create, organize, and publish just about any type of content as a website.
 WordPress, Scalar, and Google Sites allow you to share your content with students in a highly readable, mobile-friendly, and interactive format.

 Narrated presentations allow you to record audio or video over slides, images, documents, and other media.
-Applications like Kaltura and VoiceThread also host narrated presentations online, which makes them easier to share.
+Learn how to create narrated presentations Brightspace and Zoom.

 Podcasts are audio files that are shared online through applications like Kaltura and SoundCloud.
 Think of them as a form of asynchronous conversation that occurs between you, your students, and even a wider audience.